jonstokes/sunbro/README.md

 The above uses `net-http` to fetch connections, and it pools them.
 This is all you need most of the time.
-However, if you're scraping a page that is AJAX-heavy, you'll want to call `connection.render_page(link)`, because that will use PhantomJS to pull and render the page.
+However, if you're scraping a page that is AJAX-heavy, that's where you'll get the most out of sunbro.
+To use phantomjs to scrape a page, you'll want to call `connection.render_page(link)`.
+This renders the JS on the page, but doesn't download any images.

 The one option to either `get_page` or `render_page` is `:force_format`, can be one of `:html`, `:xml`, or `:auto`.
 If the